Kamranhanif012/Charge-Guard/README.md

-# Battery Alarm Monitor - Android App
+# Charge Guard- Android App

 A lightweight Android application that monitors your device's battery level and sounds an alarm when it reaches 100% to prevent overcharging.